Laredo–Nuevo Laredo: Television

 According to Nielsen Media Research, the Laredo region (which includes Webb and Zapata counties) is ranked 185th market by population size in the United States.
 The first station to broadcast in Laredo was KGNS in 1956, followed by KVTV in 1973, then KJTB (now KLDO) in 1985.

 Notably television networks missing from Laredo's airwaves are PBS and The CW.
 Laredo once had a full-power local affiliate, KGNS-DT2 until the affiliation switched to ABC.
 Prior to that KJTB channel 27, was affiliated to ABC from January 1985 to October 1988.
 KJTB was later bought by Entravision and affiliated the station to Telemundo and changed its callsign to KLDO.
 Today KLDO is affiliated to Univision.
 Before KJTB, KGNS, an NBC affiliate had a secondary affiliation to ABC from its founding in 1956 through KJTB's founding in 1985.
 On November 6, 2013, KGNS reached an agreement with the ABC Television Network to add the ABC affiliation.
 The launch for the ABC affiliate will be in February 2014 on KGNS's subchannel 8.2 and will carry ABC's entire schedule.
 It's unknown if Laredo CW 19 would move to either 8.3 or to just disaffiliate with the network entirely.

 In December 2014, all Nuevo Laredo stations must discontinue analog television broadcasting and broadcast digitally only.

 Television

 Radio

 According to Arbitron, the Laredo region (which includes Jim Hogg, Webb, and Zapata counties) is ranked 191st market by population size.

 AM radio

-Long range AM stations

-The following Clear Channel AM stations can be heard in Laredo: